 I've written a ton of articles over the years about protocol for artists-- what to do, how to do it, how to approach this situation or that, how to price your art, how to write or speak about your art or present it to potential buyers, how to make sales, how to approach galleries, how to get shows, and on and on and on.
 Why?
-Because being an artist these days is a mite more complicated than holing up in the studio and tapping into whatever happens to inspire you at any given moment.
-The studio is your sacred space and whatever happens there is yours and yours alone, but the instant you're ready step out into the art world, knowing what to expect can save you all kinds of pain and heartache.
+Because being an artist these days is way more complicated than holing up in the studio and tapping into whatever creative impulse happens to inspire you at the moment.
+The studio is your sacred space and whatever happens there is yours and yours alone, but the instant you're ready step out into the art world, knowing what to expect can make your art life far easier and save you all kinds of pain and heartache as well.

-Now the large majority of my writing takes a decidedly pro-gallery and pro-dealer approach because, frankly speaking, galleries play a critical role with respect to any artist who expects to ascend to anywhere in today's art world.
+Now the large majority of my writing takes a decidedly pro-gallery and pro-dealer approach because galleries so often play critical roles for artists who want to get somewhere in today's art world.
 But you know something?
-In the art gallery and art dealer realm just like in any other profession on the planet, there are exemplars and there are assholes-- not a lot of assholes mind you, but enough to make life difficult for any artist who happens to get mixed up with one.
-To complicate matters, the overwhelming majority of artists will do just about anything to get their art into galleries, and devious dealers being well aware of this know exactly what to do in order to take advantage... and how far they can go.
+In the art gallery and art dealer realm just like in any other profession, there are exemplars and there are assholes-- not a lot of assholes mind you, but enough to make life difficult for any artist who happens to get mixed up with one.
+To complicate matters, the overwhelming majority of artists will do just about anything to get their art into galleries, and less-than-honorable dealers being well aware of this know exactly what to do in order to take advantage... and how far they can go.

-The weird part is they don't seem to realize that the more artists they cheat, the more they get shunned and that without artists and art they can't continue to exist.
-Or maybe they do but they just don't care, or they see the supply chain of victims as unlimited and believe they can perpetrate whatever abominations they please for as long as they feel like it.
-Regardless of what their twisted rationales may be, they're sterling silver jerks and artists would do well to not to get involved.
-So in the interest of all artists everywhere who are under the mistaken impression that galleries can do no wrong and that if someone offers you an opportunity to show your art you automatically accept, I'm here to tell you they can do wrong... and they do... and it's bad.
+Regardless of what drives bad galleries or dealers to do what they do, they can be real trouble and artists would do well to not to get involved.
+So in the interest of all artists everywhere who are under the mistaken impression that galleries can do no wrong and that if someone offers you an opportunity to show your art you automatically accept, I'm here to tell you they can do wrong... and they do... and it can be a real nightmare.
 The following is a quick tutorial on how to spot and avoid that bane of banes-- art dealers from Hell.

 Perhaps the number one tipoff you've encountered a malignant practitioner is when you begin to get the feeling they're important and you're not-- like for instance they're doing you a huge favor just by giving you an audience.
-Or they blather on and on about how much money they have or how prominent they are, how great their galleries are, who they know, what boards they sit on, how many big deals they're working on and so on and so forth barf infinitum.
-Pomposity like this is an instant giveaway.
+Or they go on and on about how much money they have or how prominent they are, how great their galleries are, who they know, what boards they sit on, how many big deals they're working on, etc. Pomposity like this is an instant giveaway.
 When the order of the day is for you to defer to them like royalty while they don't even have the courtesy to treat you professionally or with respect, you're in trouble.
 When you have to grovel just to get them to look in your direction, when they decide if or when they'll respond to even your slightest request, when it's all about them, then it's time for you to evacuate the premises-- and fast.
 These are not people you want to do business with.

 Another indication that caution may be in order is when a gallery you've never done any business with makes monster promises right off the top like enticing you with prospects of a fantastic solo show, exposure at art fairs, insider access, impressive selling prices, and of course, sales, sales, and more sales-- in spite of the fact that they don't even know you, you don't know them, and they have absolutely zero experience representing your art.
-One explanation for these alluring propositions is that galleries are in heavy competition with each other, particularly in major art centers, and if you happen to be regarded as an artist with the potential to make a gallery look good (like one with a hefty online following or the ability to generate sales), then consider yourself a prime target for all kinds of offers-- good as well as bad.
+Be aware that galleries are in heavy competition with each other, particularly in major art centers, and if you happen to be regarded as an artist with the potential to make a gallery look good (like maybe you've got a profile, a big online following, or you can sell your art well), then consider yourself a prime target for all kinds of offers-- good as well as bad.
 Regardless of their motivations, be aware that less scrupulous dealers will have no qualms about doing whatever they have to do to sign you on-- whether they have any inkling about being able to follow through on their promises or not.

 Artists are particularly vulnerable to grandiose overtures when they come from trendy new galleries, fresh on the scene and attracting lots of attention.
 Though these venues may be the artland darlings du jour, they're often undercapitalized, inexperienced, have tenuous (if any) collector bases, and have no idea what it takes to survive the long haul.
 In the real world, great galleries and great artist/gallery relationships evolve slowly over time-- never overnight.
-Get all googly-eyed and place your fate in the hands of some big talking pie-in-the-sky pontificator if you want, but don't be naive about potential outcomes, and be aware in advance that the chances of their promises fully materializing may not be anywhere near as for-sure as they sound.
+Get all starstruck and place your fate in the hands of someone who talks a great game if you want, but don't be naive about potential outcomes, and be aware in advance that the chances of their promises fully materializing may not be anywhere near as for-sure as they sound.

 Now let's say you interview with a gallery you've just recently met or been introduced to, hear all the right stuff, the prognosis seems sweet, and you're ready to sign on.
 Here's where an art dealer from Hell can get oppressive really fast, particularly with respect to what might be required of you in terms of art and obligations.
-For example, if showing with the gallery involves you having to sign agreements making them your sole and exclusive agents or representatives over large geographical areas, like either statewide, nationally or internationally-- or over extended periods of time, say longer than a year or so-- even though they have absolutely no experience selling your art and your business relationship is entirely untested, you better get wary fast.
+For example, watch out for galleries requiring you to sign agreements making them your sole and exclusive agents or representatives over large geographical areas or online.
+Being asked to sign on with a new gallery for an extended period of time, say longer than a year or so-- even though they have absolutely no experience selling your art and your business relationship is entirely untested-- is generally not recommended.

-A surefire deal squelcher would be if you're asked to either terminate all of your existing relationships with other galleries or to pay the new gallery a percentage of any works of art either you or your other galleries sell no matter how longstanding those relationships (it happens; believe it).
-These levels of control should never be tolerated, no matter how badly you want to get involved with any new gallery.
+A surefire deal squelcher would be if you're asked to either end all of your existing relationships with other galleries or to pay the new gallery a percentage of any works of art either you or your other galleries sell no matter how longstanding those relationships (it happens; believe it).
+Don't allow these levels of control no matter how badly you want to get involved with any new gallery.
 Being forced to restrict or even sever established working relationships before having any idea whether the new gallery can successfully sell your art is tantamount to artistic suicide.
 If things don't work out the way you hope they will, not only will you have burned all your bridges, but even worse, you may also end up having to go legal or buy your way out of suffocating contractual obligations.

-Returning to contracts or agreements for one brief moment, and without going into tedious or legal detail (because I'm not an attorney and that's a whole separate article), here's the deal-- you absolutely positively need some kind of formal agreement, a piece of paper you can hold in your hand.
+Returning to contracts or agreements for one brief moment, if a gallery wants to show your art, you absolutely positively need some kind of formal agreement, a piece of paper you can hold in your hand.
 It's that simple and no more complicated.
 No matter how charming, well healed, delightful, persuasive, reassuring or important a gallery owner appears to be, a casual handshake is never enough unless, of course, you're OK with risking whatever art you have on consignment as well as any prospects of getting paid any outstanding balance on sales if for any reason the relationship goes bad.
-In fact, a dealer's reluctance or refusal to draw up a contract is almost always a warning sign of a fair weather flake and of sad times to come.
+In fact, a dealer's reluctance or refusal to draw up a contract is almost always a warning sign of a of sorry times to come.

-As far as getting documentation from a gallery on what's been consigned, it's just like the contract.
-Either you get it in writing signed by both parties or your walk.
-Beware when a dealer inexplicably gets casual or tells you not to worry and that everything's going to be OK.
+As far as getting documentation from a gallery on what art your consigning, it's just like the contract.
+Either you get it in writing signed by both parties or you walk.
+Beware when a dealer gets casual or tells you not to worry and that everything's going to be OK.
 Careless, airhead or nonexistent record keeping ends up ugly approximately 100 percent of the time, and is a great way for a devious dealer to victimize an artist.
-Rest assured that if a gallery plays loose or has a laid back approach to the way they do business that sooner or later you'll be maimed by mind lapses about how much of your art they have on consignment, what they've sold, whether you've been paid, how much they owe you and so on.
+Rest assured that if a gallery plays loose or has a laid back approach to the way they do business that sooner or later you'll be plagued by mind lapses about how much of your art they have on consignment, what they've sold, whether you've been paid, how much they owe you and so on.
 Especially watch out when a gallery is selectively clueless-- like they're extremely on top of their overall business, but when you ask for any sort of accounting about your art, they come down with instant amnesia.

 This stuff sure isn't pretty, but it's pretty necessary for you to be aware of from a prevention perspective-- spotting the warning signs and knowing when to get out before it's too late, or better yet, knowing when not to get involved in the first place.
 The sad news is that this is only the first of a two-part diatribe.
 Read Part II here: Art Dealers From Hell, Part II - The Bullet Points.